The HSI Doctoral Fellowship

 He holds an MBA from the Institute of Business Administration at the University of Dhaka, was a MEXT (Young Leaders Program) scholar at Hitotsubashi University in Tokyo, and is currently pursuing doctoral study in Public Affairs at Florida International University.
 His executive education includes IIM Ahmedabad, with coursework at the University of New South Wales, Peking University, and Seoul National University.

-His research and field work with HSI focus on translating regional expertise into global institutional impact, with specific attention to emerging-market governance, infrastructure investment, and bilateral economic relations.
-The Fellowship aligns with HSI's Pillar IV (Governance and Diplomacy), with specific relevance to the Track II Diplomacy and Networked Multilateralism agenda.
+His research interests centre on translating regional expertise into global institutional impact, with specific attention to emerging-market governance, infrastructure investment, and bilateral economic relations.
+The Fellowship aligns with HSI's Pillar IV (Governance & Diplomacy), with specific relevance to the networked governance and Track II agenda.
+Any collaboration with the Institute is voluntary and separate from the conditions of the award.

 Application cycle

-Selection is conducted by HSI's Fellowship Committee, drawn from members of the Strategic Council and Advisory Board.
-Candidates are identified through nominations from HSI advisors, board members, and academic partners, or through the published annual application cycle.
+When a cycle opens, selection will be conducted by HSI's Fellowship Committee, drawn from members of the Strategic Council and the Board of Directors.
+Candidates are identified through nominations from HSI advisors, board members, and academic partners, or through the published application cycle.

 Visa, tax, and code of conduct